adaltas/node-nikita/docs/content/metadata/retry.md

 * Type: `number|boolean`
 * Default: `1`

-It is commonly used conjointly with the [`attempt` metadata](/current/metadata/attempt/) which provide an indicator over how many times an action was rescheduled.
+It is commonly used conjointly with the [`attempt` metadata](/current/metadata/attempt/) which provides an indicator over how many times an action was rescheduled.

 ## Usage

 The default value is `1` which means that actions are not rescheduled on error.

 If provided as a number, the value must be superior or equal to `1`.
-For example, the value `3` means the action will be executed at maximum 3 times.
-If the third time the action fail, then it will be treated by the Nikita session as a failed action.
+For example, the value `3` means the action will be executed a maximum of 3 times.
+If the third time the action fails, then it will be treated by the Nikita session as a failed action.

 ```js
 const assert = require('assert');